tlsnotary/docs-mdbook/src/faq.md

 A proxy is required only for the browser extension because browsers do not allow extensions to open TCP connections.
 Instead, our extension opens a websocket connection to a proxy (local or remote) which opens a TCP connection with the server.
 Our custom TLS client is then attached to this connection and the proxy only sees encrypted data.

+TLSNotary has a [whitelist of application domains](https://docs.tlsnotary.org/developers/notary_server.html#websocket-proxy-server) for the websocket proxy.
+Run your own local web socket proxy to use TLSNotary with an application not already whitelisted by following [these steps](https://docs.tlsnotary.org/quick_start/browser_extension.html#websocket-proxy).

 ### Why does my session time out? { #faq9 }

 If you are experiencing slow performance or server timeouts, make sure you are building with the `--release` profile.
 Debug builds are significantly slower due to extra checks.
 Use: